Static HTML

 Using the rsconnect CLI

-This example command deploys a static HTML file to Posit Connect, assuming that we set up a server named myServer when configuring our account:
+This example command deploys a static HTML file to Posit Connect, assuming that you set up a server named myServer when configuring your account:

 rsconnect deploy html -n myServer index.htmlDeploying a single HTML file

-Specifying a file in the path results in that file, not the entire directory, being included in the deploy bundle.
+Specifying a file in the path includes only that file in the deploy bundle, not the entire directory.

 ├─ my_project/